JavscriptLab/jsreader/README.md

 3. Click on the Javscript code
 4. press Control + a ( Select All )
 5. press Control + c ( Copy )
-6. press Control + d ( Create a Bookmark )
+6. Drag Copied content to your bookmarks bar
-7. Edit Book mark
+7. Edit Book mark name as "My Reader"
-8. Control + v (Paste) Javascript Code

 Done!
 Go to any website,click on your bookmark and start hearing and reading